autra/ds-dlc-theme-switcher/README.md

 # ds-rog-theme-restorer

-Don't Starve mod to restore Reign of Giant Soundtrack in Shipwrecked.
+Don't Starve mod to switch between main screen DLC theme.

+Official repo (issues and contrib): https://github.com/autra/ds-dlc-theme-switcher

+---

 The following is a maintenance doc, mostly for myself because I keep forgetting how to do all of this ;-)